squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 }}}
  . /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)
  . {i} An alternative to assigning interfaces with IP addresses you may also configure the squid.conf SquidConf:tcp_outgoing_address, and SquidConf:udp_outgoing_address for minimal DNS and peer requests to use explicitly.
 Note that SquidConf:tcp_outgoing_address will never be used on requests received with TPROXY.

+== SELINUX Policy tuning ==
+On Linux versions with selinux enabled you also need to tune the selinux policy to allow Squid to use TPROXY.
+By default the SELINUX policy for Squid denies some of the operations needed for TPROXY.
+You can tune the policy to allow this by setting a couple selinux booleans:

+{{{
+setsebool squid_connect_any=yes
+setsebool squid_use_tproxy=yes
+}}}
+If your version of the selinux policy is missing any of these then see the troubleshooting section for alternative approaches.

 == WCCP Configuration (only if you use WCCP) ==
  . ''by Steve Wilton'' {i} $ROUTERIP needs to be replaced with the IP Squid uses to contact the WCCP router.